barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 Since we know is on the surface, we use the [EllipsoidSurfaceAppearance](http://cesium.agi.com/Cesium/Build/Documentation/EllipsoidSurfaceAppearance.html), which is able to save memory and support all materials given that the geometry is on the surface - or at a constant height.

-## Performance
+## Combing Geometries

-We see the performance benefit when we use the same material to draw multiple primitives.
-For example, let's draw two primitives.
+We see the performance benefit when we use the same primitive to draw multiple geometries.
+For example, let's draw two rectangles.
 ```javascript
 var instance = new GeometryInstance({
   geometry : new ExtentGeometry({